qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   |                  ----------------- immutable borrow later used here
 ```

-Another example is about `enum`: interior pointer pointing inside `enum` can also be invalidated, because different enum variants has different memory layout [^memory_layout].
+Another example is about `enum`: interior pointer pointing inside `enum` can also be invalidated, because different enum variants has different memory layout.
 In one layout the first 8 bytes is integer, in another layout the first 8 bytes may be a pointer.
-Treating an integer as a pointer is definitely not memory-safe.
+Treating an arbitrary integer as a pointer is definitely not memory-safe.

-[^memory_layout]: The memory layout here means **how we map between information and in-memory binary data**.
-It's not just the placement of fields of a struct.

 ```rust
 enum DifferentMemoryLayout {